Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Looking at the Sharpe Ratio of 0.26 in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.61)
+• Looking at the risk / return profile (Sharpe) of 0.18 in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.63)

-• Compared with SPY (0.51) in the period of the last 3 years, the Sharpe Ratio of -0.09 is smaller, thus worse.
+• Compared with SPY (0.44) in the period of the last 3 years, the Sharpe Ratio of -0.17 is lower, thus worse.

 Sortino: